fragata-ai/arhat-llm/README-arhat.md

 * `test_backend_ops.exe` - a tool for testing various llama.cpp backend operations
 * `test_llama_arch.exe` - a tool for testing support of various LLM architectures

+NOTE: You may need to adjust the compile time configuration for your GPU architecture as described below in the section "Architecture-specific configuration".

 ## Getting started with `llama_cli`